glennhenry/cs-notes/docs/compilers/05-semantic-analysis/semantic-analysis.md

 - Each symbol is numbered to be distinguished.
 - Attribute grammar is written with equations that describe how can we describe the computation of attribute values.
 There are two types of attribute rules, **copy rules** and **semantic function**.
-- Copy rules are attribute rule where one attribute is just a copy of another.
+- Copy rules are attribute rule where one attribute is just a copy of another (e.g., `E → T ▷ E.val := T.val`).
 - Semantic function is a function that describe an attribute value is computed with input of another attribute values.
 It can be any arbitrarily function the language designer want, and we can associate each non-terminal with a value.
 For example the $E_1.\text{val}$ describe the value of $E_1$.
 The function $\text{sum}(x, y)$ may describe the sum of $x$ and $y$.
 - The value $.\text{val}$ or function $\text{sum}(x, y)$ doesn't actually have meaning, they are not fixed or standardized, but rather a convention that language designer adopt for clarity.

-### Attribute Evaluation
+#### Attribute Evaluation

-The next step is to decorate the parse tree by evaluating attributes.
+The grammar is now associated with attributes, it is time to evaluate them.
 Attribute values are computed and passed from child nodes to parent nodes or from parent nodes to child nodes during the evaluation process.
 This is called **evaluation flow**.

-#### Synthesizes Attributes
+##### Synthesize Attributes

 ![Attribute evaluation](./attribute-evaluation.png)
 Source : Book 2 page 169